Program adjustments represent new balance of irregular, conventional warfare needs at the Pentagon

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Gates Proposes Massive Spending Shift for Pentagon in 2010".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Gates Proposes Massive Spending Shift for Pentagon in 2010".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.